 For many years, the federal government and individual state governments have encouraged people to do long term care planning and purchase long term care insurance.

-There are two primary types of incentives: (1) tax deductions/credits, and (2) Partnership Programs.
-These are explained on a state-by-state basis in Tax Breaks and Incentives for Long Term Care Insurance.
+There are two primary types of incentives:

+- tax deductions/credits, and - Partnership Programs.

+These are explained in the Guide Tax Breaks and Incentives for Long Term Care Insurance.
 Ask the person who gave you this information for a copy.

+Smart Buying Tip: What to Know About Premium Stability

+Modern long term care insurance was a new product in the 1990s.
+Many early policies have had rate increases, and - now that there is historical data available - insurers have changed the pricing on new policies in an effort to avoid or minimize future rate increases.
+Regulators and industry experts agree today's policies are priced for much greater premium stability.